Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Describing general Josephson circuits

 \section{Describing general Josephson circuits}

 In this section, we derive the time-dependent Hamiltonian for the general Josephson circuit [Eq.~\eqref{eq:multimode_Hamiltonian_start}].
 We consider the abstract circuit model shown in Fig. \hyperref[fig:describing_JJ]{\ref*{fig:describing_JJ}}, where there are $N$ modes, $M$ junctions, and $W$ linear inductors.
-Here, we do not focus on how to exactly map a realistic circuit to such a model, as our numerical methods do not rely on obtaining the specific values of the lumped elements.
+For a specified lumped-element network, such coordinate choices and circuit Lagrangians can be constructed systematically using standard graph-based circuit quantization methods~\cite{Burkard2004}.
+Here, however, we do not focus on mapping a realistic electromagnetic layout to a particular lumped model, since our numerical methods do not rely on obtaining the specific values of these lumped elements.
 The static bare-mode Lagrangian of the circuit can be compactly written as

 where $R_i$, $S_j$ and $T_k$ are the sets of loop indices that the $i$-th capacitor, $j$-th inductor and $k$-th junction belong to, respectively.
-For the $n$-th bare mode, $\Phi_n$ is its flux operator and $a_{in}\left (b_{in}\right)$ is the participation factor of its voltage (flux) drop across the $i$-th capacitor (inductor).
+For the $n$-th bare circuit coordinate, $\Phi_n$ is the corresponding generalized flux coordinate before diagonalizing the linearized circuit, and $a_{in}$ ($b_{in}$) specifies its contribution to the voltage (flux) drop across the $i$-th capacitor (inductor).
+Such a coordinate basis can be obtained, in principle, from a standard graph-based circuit quantization by choosing a complete set of independent circuit coordinates and eliminating the flux constraints.
 Note that $a_{in}$ and $b_{in}$ can be 1, -1, or 0, depending only on the circuit geometry but not on the circuit parameters~\cite{Devoret1997}, including the Josephson inductance.

 Next, we include the external flux modulation $\Phi_{\mathrm{ext}}^i(t)$ in the $i$-th loop, which we define to be positive if pointing out of the page.
 Now, the Lagrangian becomes